310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 Especially to all your important pals that you work with in Ryuseitai.

-Saying you can’t work because of a personal problem usually won’t cut it.
+Saying you can’t work ‘cause of a personal problem usually won’t cut it.

 We’re still students, so you can get away with it now, but an actual company would just fire you. *Fire*, you hear?